mysticBel/LIM015-md-links/README.md

+#### `no option`
 #### What if we put a wrong path or a non-existance file?

-the output will be a 'links not found' message and the path doesn't exist.
+If we do not pass any option(s) , the output will be a 'links not found' message and the path doesn't exist.

 ![image6-wrong-path](./images/image6-wrong-path.png)

 #### What if we put a path without an option?

-the output will be a an array with all the links extrated fro the file.
+the output will be an array with all the links extracted from the file.

 ![image7-no-opt](./images/image7.png)